 useContext combined with

 This is a fine approach for simple applications.
 And a lot of smaller applications can get away with this.
-However as things grow, this lead to two problems:
+However, as things grow, this leads to two problems:

 Optimizing runtime performance.
 The other core problem is optimizing re-renders.
 Which can be difficult to get right as things scale when using native context.

 It’s worth noting modern user-land libraries such as

 useContextSelectordesigned to help with this problem.
 With the React team starting to look at addressing this pain point automatically in the future as part of React.

 The rise of purpose-built libraries to solve the remote state management problem